 Because of the current health situation and the difficulty we all have in knowing how it will develop, we are trying to make things easier for French courses and French conversation to continue whatever the evolution.

-The intention is to reorganise things and have 6 groups instead of 4 (3 on Monday mornings and 3 on Tuesday afternoons), each group with a maximum of 10 or 11 students.
-There will be two teachers : Colin Howard for the beginners and Catherine Sinclair for the other groups.
+We have reorganised things and now have 6 groups instead of 4 (3 on Monday mornings and 3 on Tuesday afternoons), each group with a maximum of 10 or 11 students.
+There are two teachers : Colin Howard for the beginners and Catherine Sinclair for the other groups.

 On Monday mornings: